Passeriform/GodWit-Daemon/.github/ISSUE_TEMPLATE/feature_request.md

 #### Describe your feature request

 Please describe the behavior you want and the motivation.
 Please also provide examples of how godwit would be used if your feature request were added.

-If you're not sure what to write here, then try imagining what the ideal documentation of your new feature would look like in godwit's man page.
+If you're not sure what to write here, then try imagining what the ideal documentation of your new feature would look like in godwit-daemon's man page.
 Then try to write it.